 - Less blood loss during surgery

 - Minimal scarring

 If your physician has recommended a hysterectomy, we encourage you to find out if this surgical process is right for you.
-Dr. Ashford's patients have been pleasantly surprised by their fast recovery and how different their experience was from their mother or grandmother.
-Dr. Ashford says, "It’s really gratifying to me as a physician to be able to bring relief to women after years of suffering from painful conditions and to do so in a way that provides for a smooth recovery and a faster return to their busy lives."
+Our patients have been pleasantly surprised by their fast recovery and how different their experience was from their mother or grandmother.
+As our founder, Dr. Ashford, says, "It’s really gratifying to me as a physician to be able to bring relief to women after years of suffering from painful conditions and to do so in a way that provides for a smooth recovery and a faster return to their busy lives."

 Additional hysterectomy information:

-  The da Vinci Surgical System allows Dr. Ashford to perform surgery with enhanced precision and control – using only a few small incisions.
+The da Vinci Surgical System allows our physicians to perform surgery with enhanced precision and control – using only a few small incisions.
 Click here to read more about the da Vinci assisted hysterectomy.